akamai/cli-property-manager/docs/api.md

 <a name="Project"></a>

 ## Project
-Represents the data model of the the project (devops provisioning pipeline) responsible for all storage operations within the project.
+Represents the data model of the the pipeline (devops provisioning pipeline) responsible for all storage operations within the pipeline.

 **Kind**: global class